Brandeis Study Abroad Account

 Both programs are designed and supervised by Brandeis faculty.
 Professor Richard Gaskins (LGLS) will lead both upcoming programs, and during the spring semester he will teach alongside cooperating faculty from Leiden University.
 In the summer, Professor Gaskins is joined by Brandeis Legal Studies Professor Melissa Stimell.

 9. Where can I get more information about Brandeis in The Hague?

 The Study Abroad website has full information about study in The Hague, both for the summer and the semester programs.
-Please also feel free to contact Professor Gaskins in Legal Studies (firstname.lastname@example.org) or the Office of Study Abroad with any questions.
+Please also feel free to contact Professor Gaskins (firstname.lastname@example.org) in Legal Studies or Candace Matta (email@example.com) in the Office of Study Abroad with any questions.